archer-v/boogieman/README.md

 - traceroute (with expecting a host in a route)
 - any additional probes can be created

-All probes can returns addiotional data, like timings, routes, etc.
+All probes can returns addiotional data, like probe timings, response codes, commands stdout, etc

 Working modes
-- console mode: with text or JSON output
+- console mode: performs single scenario or probe run with text or JSON output to stdout
-- continuos monitoring mode: perform regular checks and exposes the results as prometheus metrics or json
+- continuos monitoring mode: performs regular checks and exposes the results as prometheus metrics or json

-Probes in a scenario can be configured to execute simultaneously so the entire scenario can perform quickly.
+Several probes in a scenario can be configured to execute simultaneously so the entire scenario can perform quickly.
 Configurable timeouts are supported for all checks.

 Scenario file example: